-3.7 What are the different regimes of economic unemployment?
+3.7 What are the suspension possibilities in case of economic unemployment?

 A distinction is made between the regime that is applicable to the blue-collar workers and the regime that is applicable to the white-collar workers.

 For blue-collar workers, there exist three different regimes: